Committee and Council Descriptions

 ULI Los Angeles NEXT is a 12-month program where mid-career professionals are assigned to intimate groups where they can lead, discuss, and share professional and personal topics that are pertinent to them.
 NEXT supports the ULI mission by connecting, inspiring, and mentoring the next generation of leaders by providing programming and leadership opportunities to mid-career professionals to keep them connected after they age out of the Young Leaders Group (YLG).

-Helps create and champion programs that support the ULI Mission and facilitate thought leadership.
+Helps create and champion programs that support the ULI mission and facilitate thought leadership.

 The Program Committee strives to deliver timely, compelling, and innovative content.
 In addition to the Steering Committee, there are four subcommittees: Case Studies & Site Tours, Meet & Greets/Movers & Shakers, Luminaries Receptions, and StimULI Breakfasts.
-Each coordinate regular monthly programming.
+Each subcommittee coordinate regular monthly programming.
 Committee participations opportunities exist at the Steering Committee level, as well as the Subcommittee level.

 Technical Assistance Panel (TAP) Committee